 - 1 – 15 oz. can of cannelini beans [drained and rinsed in cool water]

 - 1 clove of garlic [chopped]

 - 1 tsp. cumin

 - Preheat the oven to 450 and line a baking sheet with parchment [or aluminum foil.]
 Wash and slice eggplant into ⅓” pieces.
 Bake for 10 minutes, then remove the pan from the oven and flip the slices.
 Return to the oven for another 5 minutes.

 - While the eggplant is baking, prep the onion, garlic, and basil.
 Chop the garlic and basil and add both to a medium bowl.
 Finely chop the onion and sauté on medium heat until they reach a golden brown color.

 - Preheat the oven again, this time to 400.
 If the eggplant has had time enough to cool, chop it and add it to the bowl with the garlic and basil.
 Add sautéed onions, beans, sea salt, and cumin and mix all of the ingredients together thoroughly.

-- Food process the mixture until it reaches a smooth consistency and then return it to the bowl.
-Add the millet flour and use your hands to combine.
+- Food process the mixture until it reaches a mostly smooth consistency.
+There will still be some chunks of eggplant and beans.
+Return it to the bowl.
+Add the millet flour and millet and use your hands to combine.
 Divide the mixture into four equal portions and shape each portion into a burger.
 Place all four onto the baking sheet and bake for 20 minutes.
 Then remove the pan, flip the burgers, and bake for 20 more minutes — until golden brown.

 - Remove from the oven and allow them to cool.
 Place them on a bun or between two leaves of kale.
 Top with fresh tomatoes, onion, mustard, etc., etc. etc. Enjoy every last bite!